jfbrou/Website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a Ph.D. candidate in economics at Stanford University.
-I study macroeconomics with a focus on economic growth and firm dynamics.
+I will join HEC Montr&eacute;al as an Assistant Professor of Economics in June 2024.
+My research interests are in macroeconomics with a focus on economic growth and firm dynamics.

-**I am on the job market during the 2023-2024 academic year.**

-You can find my [CV](https://www.jfbrouillette.com/uploads/CV.pdf) and [Job Market Paper](https://www.jfbrouillette.com/uploads/Markups/Brouillette_JMP.pdf) here.
 Please feel free to contact me via [jfbrou@stanford.edu](mailto:jfbrou@stanford.edu).